aleph2c/miros/docs/_sources/networked_instrumentation.rst.txt

 that will destroy themselves one the program stops running, identify the name of these queues and bind the exchange to the queue name.

 This boilerplate code needs to know the local IP address.
-This information obtained from the get_ip static method of the LocalConsumer class.
+This information is obtained from the get_ip static method of the LocalConsumer class.

 .. code-block:: python